This post may contain affiliate links. Please read our disclosure policy.

 How To Cook A Small Beef Tenderloin

-- Sear the Steak: Place the steak in the hot skillet and sear for about 4 minutes per side until a golden crust forms.
+- Sear the steak.
+Place the steak in the hot skillet and sear for about 4 minutes per side, until a deep golden crust forms.

-- Roast in the Oven: Transfer the skillet with the steak to the preheated oven and roast for about 5 minutes.
-Use a meat thermometer for precise doneness:
+- Roast in the oven.
+Transfer the skillet to the preheated oven and roast for about 5 minutes.
+Use an instant-read meat thermometer to check doneness.
+Pull the steak when it reads 5°F below your target since the temperature continues to rise as it rests.

 Expert Tips